 The traditional job interview – sample questions

-Job interviews may follow a more traditional format.
-The following is a list of typical job interview questions which may arise in one form or another.
-It is a good idea to reflect on the sort of answer you might give before a job interview but it is unwise to memorise answers as you risk coming across as unnatural and not genuine.
-It is a good idea to back your answers up with examples taken from your own work experience.
+Following is a list of questions that may arise in a more traditional job interview.
+It is a good idea to reflect on the sort of answer you might give, but it is unwise to memorise answers as you risk coming across as unnatural.
+It’s a good idea to back your answers up with examples taken from your own work experience.

 - Why do you want this job?